-Optonome is an easy to use mobile application and can be used for communication, training or management.
-Optonome allows home healthcare agencies to reduce risk and afford value-based healthcare.
-Without the risk of abuse, fraud or neglect, home healthcare agencies can receive more referrals, pay staff more per hour and create affordable housing opportunities for those in need.
-Home healthcare agencies can easily sign up and hire certified direct support professionals (DSP) no matter the location and as a result, afford to offer incentives to new referrals.
+Optonome is an easy to use mobile application and can be used for communication, training or management based on state regulations.
+Optonome allows home healthcare providers to reduce risk and afford value-based healthcare.
+Without the risk of abuse, fraud or neglect, home healthcare providers using Optonome can receive more referrals, pay staff more per hour and create affordable housing opportunities for those in need.
+Home healthcare providers can easily sign up and hire certified direct support professionals (DSP) already trained and ready to provide healthcare services no matter the location.

 We have been in development since 2013 testing novel ways for you to go paperless and provide value-based quality healthcare.